AlpineOT/PiDriver/README.md

 * Controls up to 10 solenoids (though the number that can be simultaneously activated will depend upon the solenoid and capacity of your power supply)
 * 2 of the 10 channels have PWM capability
 * Designed for a 9-24V power input and, thus, 9-24V solenoids
-* Powers both solenoids as Raspberry Pi from single supply
 * On-board flyback protection for inductive loads
 * Designed for fast solenoid switching